llajas/homelab/docs/installation/sandbox.md

 git config http.https://git.127-0-0-1.nip.io.sslVerify false

 git add foobar.txt
-git commit -m "feat: harness the power of the sun" git push sandbox # you can use the gitea_admin account
+git commit -m “feat: harness the power of the sun” git push sandbox # you can use the gitea_admin account
 ```